masato-mouse/convert_Human-antibody_structure/README.md

 ⑨ copyed FASTA sequence rewrite VH and VL(⑥)
 ⑩ access Alphafold2 and insert rewrite Sequence

+you will show human-antibody structure
+And you can see it antigen and human-antibody by after step

+11 get antigen with SabDab
+12 get ginna and do it

 → you will show human-antibody structure